-The Hardin County Agricultural Society met Wednesday, October 7, 2020, for their October board meeting.
-Sixteen directors and twelve guests were present.
+The Hardin County Agricultural Society met Wednesday, March 3, 2021, for their March board meeting.
+Fifteen directors and eight guests were present.

-Brad Murphy, Board Vice President, called the meeting to order.
+Corey Ledley, Board President, called the meeting to order.

 Amanda Raines stated 4-H clubs can now meet in person, but they will probably need bigger spaces to hold their meetings – to make then socially distant.

 A correspondence from Preston Brien was read, along with a land petition for a ditch repair needing to be done on the fairgrounds property.

 It was noted the 2nd Paycheck Protection Program was approved and payment has been received.